 As you piece together some creative Labor Day social media posts, here are some tips for giving your followers holiday-themed content to dig into:

-1. Incorporate Labor Day ‘Branding’ Into Your Existing Brand
+1. Incorporate Labor Day ‘Branding’ Into Your Brand Content

 Because it’s an all-American holiday, you’ll see a lot of patriotic imagery in use around Labor Day.
 But this doesn’t mean you need to switch to full-on red, white and blue.
 While this might work on Facebook or disappearing Story posts, it can look jarring on a carefully-curated Instagram feed.